 When laying out a cover letter, you want to follow the layout of a typical business letter.

-A business letter begins with your contact information, and then the employer’s contact information.
+Heading.
+A business letter begins with your contact information, and then the employer’s contact information, if it's available.

+Font and font size.
 When selecting a font, use a simple font like Arial, Verdana, Courier New, or Times New Roman.
 Your font size should be no smaller than 10-pt. but no larger than 12-pt.
-In choosing your font size, 12 pt. is probably the best – you don’t want to irritate a hiring manager by making him or her have to squint to read your font.
+In choosing your font size, 12 pt. is probably the best—you don’t want to irritate a hiring manager by making him or her have to squint to read your font.

 How to Use a Cover Letter Template